 Automation, Reporting, Simulation

-These three capability areas off some significant benefit to electrical engineers.
-The automation and reporting will shorten design times or allow them to explore more alternatives.
+These three capability areas offer significant benefits to electrical engineers.
+The automation and reporting will shorten design times and allow engineers to explore more alternatives.
 The simulation capabilities will allow them to verify the design before moving to prototyping, allowing organizations to avoid respins and multiple rounds of testing.

 Many of the issues facing the development of smart, connected products don’t fall neatly into electrical or mechanical engineering domains.
 They are system issues that need the input and feedback from both sides for good resolution.

-The integration that Solid Edge Wiring and Harness Design along with Solid Edge is a good step in that direction.
+The integration that Solid Edge Wiring and Harness Design, along with Solid Edge, is a good step in that direction.
 The functionality allows these engineers to communicate their intent more clearly.
-That will only aid in resolving these issues during the design cycle and not during prototyping and testing.
+This will only aid in resolving these issues during the design cycle instead of prototyping and testing.

-- Siemens PLM is offering a new software application called Solid Edge Wiring and Harness Design to design electrical routed systems.
+- Siemens PLM now offers a new software application called Solid Edge Wiring and Harness Design to design electrical routed systems.

-- Its core is built on VeSys, Mentor’s longtime electrical routed systems solution, but is a new software application built from the ground up.
-It uses a client-server database architecture, allowing multiple users to collaborate on the same project.
+- Its core is built on VeSys, Mentor’s long-time electrical routed systems solution, but it is a new software application built from the ground up.
+This offering uses a client-server database architecture, allowing multiple users to collaborate on the same project.
 It is not a cloud offering.

-- The solution provides analysis capabilities, allowing an engineer to verify the design before proceeding to prototyping and test.
+- The solution provides analysis capabilities, allowing an engineer to verify the design before proceeding to prototyping and testing.

 - Solid Edge Wiring and Harness Design integrates directly with Solid Edge, the Mechanical CAD offering.
 Electrical system information is passed to Solid Edge, enabling the automated routing of wires and harnesses through the 3D mechanical assembly.
 Changes can be passed back and forth through a built-in connection.
 Furthermore, information on the electrical system can be accessed in the other application.
 For example, wire lengths can be passed from Solid Edge to Solid Edge Wiring and Harness Design so it can be shown on the diagram, providing independent accessibility by the electrical engineer.